Skip to content

 Szymon Bielecki

-Head of Sector – Research Coordination, European Commission, DG Communications Networks, Content and Technology (CNECT), H3: eHealth, Well-being and Ageing
+Head of Sector – Research Coordination, European Commission, DG Communications Networks, Content and Technology (CNECT), A6: AI in health and life sciences

 Szymon Bielecki is Head of Sector in the digital health unit at the European Commission’s Directorate-General for Communications Networks, Content and Technology (DG CNECT).
-He works on the design and implementation of actions related to health data infrastructures for research, innovation, personalised medicine and public health under Digital Europe and other funding schemes.
-Among others, he supervises DG CNECT’s support for the European 1+ Million Genomes initiative and for actions fostering health data re-use, e.g. related to the European Health Data Space or application of Artificial Intelligence in the health sector.
+He works on the design and implementation of actions relevant for driving EU’s excellency in the area of AI in the health sector.
+Among others, he supervises the establishment of health data infrastructures for research, innovation, personalised medicine and public health under Digital Europe and other funding schemes, the European 1+ Million Genomes initiative and other actions fostering health data re-use.

 Niklas Blomberg